superseriousbusiness/gotosocial/README.md

 To run from main using a binary release, download the appropriate .tar.gz file for your architecture from our [self-hosted Minio S3 repository](https://minio.s3.superseriousbusiness.org/browser/gotosocial-snapshots).

-Snapshot binary releases in the S3 bucket are keyed by Github commit hash.
+Snapshot binary releases in the S3 bucket are keyed by commit hash.
 To get the latest one, sort by Last Modified, or check out the list of commits [here](https://codeberg.org/superseriousbusiness/gotosocial/commits/main), copy the SHA of the latest one, and paste it in the Minio console filter.
 Snapshot binary releases are expired after 28 days, to keep our hosting costs down.

 ### From Source